dahuatechnologies/dahuatechnologies/README.md

 * Basic Your Project:
 ---

--Books: Circuit Design with Vhdl, Third Edition; Finite State Machines in Hardware: Theory and Design (with VHDL and Verilog); The Minix Book: Operating Systems Design and Implementation 3e; Classical and Discrete Differential Geometry: Theory, Applications and Algorithms 1st Edition.
 - Adhering Mathematical Foundation: Pre-Calculus, Calculus A/B/C;
 - law of excluded middle and law of contradiction;
 - Proving Isomorphisms Mathematics;